 Use taste deterrents

-You can apply taste deterrents like bitter apple spray to the furniture your dog seems to gravitate towards when they want to get nibbling.
+You can apply taste deterrents, like bitter apple spray, to the furniture your dog gravitates towards when it wants to nibble.

 As the name suggests, the repulsive taste will prevent your dog from chewing on the area.
 Over time, they will learn to associate the area with a foul flavor and eventually give up on their habit.

-Deterrents are also significant if you’ve been wondering, “What can I put on my couch to keep my dog off?”
+Deterrents are also significant if you’ve wondered, “What can I put on my couch to keep my dog off?”

-While there are several deterrents available on the market, you could quickly whip up something at home too.
+While several deterrents are available on the market, you could quickly whip up something at home, too.
 Here’s how:

 - Mix 2 cups of apple cider vinegar with 1 cup of white vinegar